abdrnasr/Enterprise-Cybersecurity-DevSecOps-Environment-Lab/phase7_secrets_access/readme.md

-# 🔐 Enterprise Cybersecurity & DevSecOps Environment Lab – Phase 5: Secure CI/CD Pipeline
+# 🔐 Enterprise Cybersecurity & DevSecOps Environment Project – Phase 7: Secure CI/CD Pipeline

 ## 🧩 Overview

-In Phase 5, we implement a **secure Continuous Integration / Continuous Deployment (CI/CD) pipeline** using **GitLab CI**, focused on integrating **security testing and analysis** into the software development lifecycle (SDLC).
+In Phase 7, we implement a **secure Continuous Integration / Continuous Deployment (CI/CD) pipeline** using **GitLab CI**, focused on integrating **security testing and analysis** into the software development lifecycle (SDLC).
 This phase leverages the GitLab instance deployed in Phase 4 and targets the **Next.js app** hosted internally.

 ---